We'll be happy to go down a list and we'll tally all the courageous things Barack Obama is doing.

 It was stolen.

-Uh it's it's I know it is snerdily.
+I know it is snerdly.

-One of the most fascinating things here is that I always w when when the left was going bananas over the over the thought that Bush and Cheney were listening in on their phone calls.
+One of the most fascinating things here is that I always, when the left was going bananas over the thought that Bush and Cheney were listening in on their phone calls, I would say, what makes you think you're so important that Bush would care what you're doing?

-Well, by the same token, what makes you think you're so important that Steve Jobs is worried about where you're doing what you're doing every day?
+Well, by the same token, what makes you think you're so important that Steve Jobs is worried about where you're doing, what you're doing every day?

-Or whoever else at Apple.
+Or whoever else at Apple?

 You know, from the one hand, we can go from, oh my gosh, oh my gosh, we're destroying the planet.